jdossgollin/lab-guide/docs/index.md

 ## Core values

 !!! success "Academic Freedom"
-    As academics, we enjoy the luxury of having freedom to question the status quo, imagine new possibilities, and develop novel approaches.
+    As academics, we enjoy the luxury of having freedom to question the status quo and explore new ideas.
-    It is our obligation to make the most of this privilege.
+    It is our responsibility to imagine new possibilities and redefine engineering practice.

 !!! success "Equity"
     We recognize the uncomfortable reality of systemic inequalities and seek to promote fairness, impartiality, and justice through our work.